-- If the patient is under 6 years old: Rosuvastatin should not be given to children younger than 6 years. - If the patient is below 18 years of age: The Rosuvastatin 40 mg tablet is not suitable for use in children and adolescents below 18 years of age.
+- If the patient is under 6 years old: Rosuvastatin tablets should not be given to children younger than 6 years. - If the patient is below 18 years of age: The Rosuvastatin 40 mg tablets are not suitable for use in children and adolescents below 18 years of age.

-Other medicines and Rosuvastatin
+Other medicines and Rosuvastatin tablets

-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.